MaveyMa/photomap/README.md

-# Lab 6 - *Name of App Here*
+# Lab 6 - *PhotoMap*

-**Name of your app** is an app that allows the user to search for locations using the [Foursquare API](https://developer.foursquare.com/docs) and create a pin with an image annotation.
+**PhotoMap** is an app that allows the user to search for locations using the [Foursquare API](https://developer.foursquare.com/docs) and create a pin with an image annotation.

 Time spent: **8** hours spent in total